 Step #8 – Flipping The Switch

 Congrats!
 You are about to start your first Online Marketing Campaign.
 An important part of a campaign is testing.
 It’s crucial our planned flow/process is working as intended.
-So that means stepping into the shoes of our potential customer going through the process and experiencing what we just created.
+So that means stepping into the shoes of our potential customer.
+Go through the process yourself and experience what you just created.

 But before we can do that, we have to activate our campaign.